Embedding Microservice with OpenVINO Model Server (OVMS)

 -f comps/embeddings/src/Dockerfile .

-2. Run the embedding microservice and connect it to the OVMS service:
+2. Run the embedding microservice connected to OVMS service:

 docker run -d --name="embedding-ovms-server" \